£

 Quentin reflects on the importance of good communication with your medical team when you’re diagnosed with blood cancer.

-Mel was diagnosed with CLL in 2013.
-He talks about how he’s carried on working throughout watch and wait, treatment on a clinical trial and the coronavirus pandemic.
+Mel talks about how he has carried on working through treatment for CLL and the coronavirus pandemic.

 Turning leukaemia on its head